CentSai prides itself on writing independent reviews. Check out our rubric to see the objective standards we use.Highest Possible Total Score:

 Once you’ve figured out how to use Stock Rover’s tools, it’s an easy leap into gathering the investing information you might need.

 Ease of Use Score:2

-When we talk about ease of use for Stock Rover, let’s just say there’s a reason the company created a 9.5-minute-long video explaining how to use the chart and table, plus another five-minute video to explain insights and analytics.
-To make matters even more complicated, Stock Rover also has videos dedicated to showing you how to use its chart!
+When we talk about ease of use for Stock Rover, let’s just say there’s a reason the company created a 13-minute-long video explaining how to use the chart and table and other insights.

 Of course, once you learn how to navigate the page, managing Stock Rover becomes a lot simpler.
 After a few hours of working with the tools, each feature feels intuitive and informative.
 Just expect to experience a bit of a learning curve when you’re first getting started.

 There is a navigation panel, which allows access to indices, sectors, ETFs, portfolios, watchlists, and screeners.
 Each category shows a list of relevant content, which can then be accessed through the chart or table.
 With the chart, specifically, users can choose to display one security, or they have the option to compare two specific choices.

 With the table, users can access a full collection of information about specific indexes.
 If you hover over the ticker, you will also receive details relating to each specific stock, including the dividend yield, the 52-week range, the market cap, the Price/Earnings ratio, and more.